Conditions of Carriage

 - In the case of passenger delay;

-except when we can prove that we took all necessary measures to avoid the Damage
+(i) where the Warsaw Convention applies, we will be liable for recoverable Damage except when we can prove that we took all necessary measures to avoid the

-Damage except when we can prove that we took all measures that could
+(ii) where the Montreal Convention applies, we will be liable for recoverable Damage except when we can prove that we took all measures that could

 reasonably be required to avoid the Damage or that it was impossible for us to take such measures.
 Our liability under the Montreal Convention is limited

 (c) New Zealand